frcaru/holbertonschool-low_level_programming/variables_if_else_while/README.md

-1-last_digit.c identify if n is neutral more than 5 or less than 6 2-print_alphabet.c displays the alphabet 3-prints_alphabets.c displays the alphabet and the ALPHABET
+1-last_digit.c identify if n is neutral more than 5 or less than 6 2-print_alphabet.c displays the alphabet 3-prints_alphabets.c displays the alphabet and the ALPHABET 4-print_alphabt.c displays the alphabet except 'q' and 'e'